Surrey Militia: Precedence

 The order balloted for at the start of the French Revolutionary War in 1793 remained in force throughout the war.
 Surrey's precedence of 18th applied to both regiments.
 Another ballot for precedence took place at the start of the Napoleonic War: Surrey was 41st.

 The militia order of precedence balloted for in the Napoleonic War remained in force until 1833.
 In that year the King drew the lots for individual regiments and the resulting list remained in force with minor amendments until the end of the militia.
 The regiments raised before the peace of 1763 took the first 47 places: both Surrey regiments were deemed to predate 1763 (even though the 2nd had disappeared between 1763 and 1797), and the 2nd RSM was allotted 11th place, the 1st RSM only 20th.
 Formally, the regiments became the 20th, or 1st Royal Surrey Militia and 11th, or 2nd Royal Surrey Militia: most regiments paid little notice to the numbering, but the 1st RSM incorporated the numeral into its badge and the 2nd RSM did include it in the title of its later regimental history.
 The regiments' precedence and royal status were confirmed in 1855, when the new 3rd RSM became 118th in the order of precedence.

+Insignia

+The official badges of the 1st and 3rd RSM were the Coat of arms of Guildford and the star of the Order of the Garter respectively.
+When the East Surreys were formed, the whole regiment, including the regular battalions, adopted a new badge based on that of the two militia battalions.
+It consisted of the arms of Guildford superimposed on the Garter Star, but in the small shield on the tower of Guildford's castle the Royal Arms were replaced by the arms of Kingston (three fish and a letter R).